Update March 22, 2023

 If you do not know where to add goals, click on Admin on the left-hand menu, then in the third column you should see Goals.
 There will be a red button at the top of this area where you can click to add a new goal.

-Here are the different goals you can track:
+Here are the different events that will be triggered that you can track as goals:

 - Automated Greeting – When the automated greeting and chat box pops up for users